-- A Chief Psychiatrist may issue guidelines (clinical guidelines) to help controlling authorities, medical practitioners, nurses or other persons in the exercise of their responsibilities in respect of any treatment, clinical procedure or other clinical matter under - - (a) provisions of this Act within that Chief Psychiatrist's jurisdiction; or - (b) provisions of other Acts in respect of which that Chief Psychiatrist may have responsibilities. - (2) Without limiting the generality of subsection (1), the clinical guidelines may indicate how a provision of this or another Act ought to be applied in a practical clinical or forensic setting. - (3) To avoid doubt, the specific mention of clinical guidelines in certain provisions of this or another Act does not preclude them from being issued and applied to other provisions of the same Act where they are not mentioned if the relevant Chief Psychiatrist considers there is a proper basis for doing so.
+- (1) The Chief Psychiatrist may issue guidelines (clinical guidelines) to help controlling authorities, medical practitioners, nurses or other persons in the exercise of their responsibilities in respect of any treatment, clinical procedure or other clinical matter under - (a) provisions of this Act; or - (b) provisions of other Acts in respect of which the Chief Psychiatrist may have responsibilities. - (2) Without limiting the generality of subsection (1), the clinical guidelines may indicate how a provision of this or another Act ought to be applied in a practical clinical or forensic setting. - (3) To avoid doubt, the specific mention of clinical guidelines in certain provisions of this or another Act does not preclude them from being issued and applied to other provisions of the same Act where they are not mentioned if the Chief Psychiatrist considers there is a proper basis for doing so.